RenuDDogra/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 -> The repo: https://github.com/udacity/pdsnd_github inspired me to continue my repo and build it further.

+### About the Project
+This project will give you a statistical data on how the bikes are bein share in the major city areas.
+This includes the most busy hours,station,mean time ,avg time of travel etc.